 Building a Diversified & Conservative Portfolio

 Choosing a conservative dividend portfolio can help you achieve your investment goals.
-The average yield of a DGI portfolio is 3%, and it takes about five years for it to start throwing you income in the 4-5% range.
+The average yield of a DGI portfolio is 3%, and it takes about five years for it to start throwing you income in the 4-5% range as an illustration.

 Dividend reinvestment and yearly dividend increases will increase your starting yield.
 Investing in REITs and higher yielding, safe stocks will also help.
 But remember that there is a risk.
 Dividends can go down as well as up, so you should be able to tolerate them.